microsoft/terminal/doc/specs/drafts/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 ![A sample of using the border to indicate the broadcasted-to panes](broadcast-input-borders.gif)

-This should obviously be able to be overriden in the user's theme, similar to the pane border colors.
+This should obviously be able to be overridden in the user's theme, similar to the pane border colors.

 iTerm2 also supports displaying "stripes" in the background of all the panes